Overview

 - Adoption Hearings: Spring 2025

-Public invited to attend "Ways a City Can Grow" speaker panel
+Recap of "Ways a City can grow" speaker panel

 As part of AnnexCOS, the City of Colorado Springs and Colorado Springs Utilities hosted a panel titled “Ways a City Can Grow" on Wednesday, Aug.
 28 from 6 - 8 p.m. at the William J. Hybl Sports Medicine and Performance Center (4925 N Nevada Ave), with an online attendance option available.
 The event featured a panel of experts that discussed and shared insights into what cities should consider when looking at growth and annexations, including economic development, infrastructure, state and local trends, environmental impact and quality of life.